 Categories of risk

-Drawing on the conservation status system used by the International Union for Conservation of Nature Red List and the Rare Breeds Survival Trust Watchlist, the HCA is using a system of four categories of risk to assess the viability of heritage crafts.
+Drawing on the conservation status system used by the International Union for Conservation of Nature Red List and the Rare Breeds Survival Trust Watchlist, Heritage Crafts is using a system of four categories of risk to assess the viability of heritage crafts.
 A heritage craft is considered to be viable if there are sufficient craftspeople to transmit the craft skills to the next generation.
 The four categories of risk are: currently viable, endangered, critically endangered and extinct.
 There is an additional category, data deficient, for crafts for which there is insufficient information to make a classification.
 Find out more about the categories here.

-Phase 2: Populating the wiki
+Populating the list

 Approximately 700 organisations and individuals were contacted directly by email and telephone and invited to contribute to the research.
 Participants were identified from lists of organisations and funding bodies, from internet searches for the craft, and by following up recommendations from other participants.
-For those who didn’t feel comfortable updating the wiki themselves, there was also be the option to share information via email and telephone.
-Find out how to contribute to the Red List here.

-Phase 3: Compiling the Red List of Endangered Crafts
+Compiling the Red List of Endangered Crafts

 This assessment has been made on both objective terms (for example, if there is only one person practising the craft then it is almost certainly critically endangered) and subjective terms (consensus on how endangered practitioners believe their craft to be, combined with other factors such as the average age of practitioners, training opportunities available, and issues affecting the future viability of the craft).
 The trajectory of the craft – whether the situation is getting better or worse – was also taken into account.

-It must be noted that certain crafts may need to be reclassified as a result of new information coming to light following the publication of the HCA Red List of Endangered Crafts.
+It must be noted that certain crafts may need to be reclassified as a result of new information coming to light following the publication of the Red List of Endangered Crafts.
 This is to be expected and encouraged, and will help refine the understanding of the current state of crafts today, and pave the way for future iterations of the research.

-The HCA Red List of Endangered Crafts was launched at the House of Lords on 3 May 2017.
+The Red List of Endangered Crafts was launched at the House of Lords on 3 May 2017.
 It is our hope that this research will act as a call to action to those who have it within their power to resolve or alleviate these issues, and that this project will mark the start of long-term monitoring of heritage craft viability and a shared will to avoid the cultural loss that is borne each time a craft dies.